Consumer interest in information about food safety, food origins, and the sustainability of food production processes is increasing.

 Changing consumption behaviours present opportunities and threats for food producers who need to understand and respond to changing preferences.

 The client wanted to determine the relative importance Australian consumers place on different attributes of their beef products, including quality claims.

 A discrete choice experiment (DCE) was designed to mimic the experience of selecting different cuts of meat in-store.
 Respondents were asked to select how many units of each product they would purchase.

 A Decision Support System was created which allowed the client to simulate product shelves in different grocery stores/butchers.
 The client could specify the competing products and their attributes to predict the probability of the consumer choosing their product.

-Contact us to find out more information about this project.
+Read the summary report here or the full paper here to find out more information about this project.